 Animal adaptations are physical or behavioral characteristics of an animal or type of animal which contribute to its survival.
 These adaptations happen slowly over time, usually over many generations.
 Each of these characteristics are categorized in one of three groups: body parts, body coverings, or behavior.

-Each category is pretty straightforward and means what you think, but here are some examples of each one.
+Each category is pretty straightforward and means what you think.

 1. Body part adaptations